Detailed History of Eiffel Tower | Design Proposal, Construction, Controversy & More

 A. Yes, guided tours of the Eiffel Tower are available.

-A. There are many interesting facts about the Eiffel Tower, such as, the tower created entirely of metal latticework is actually made of 12,000 metal pieces that have been put together by 250,000 rivets.
+A. There are many interesting facts about the Eiffel Tower, such as the tower created entirely of metal latticework is made of 12,000 metal pieces that have been put together by 250,000 rivets.

 A. Definitely!
-Being one of the most iconic landmark that is synonymous with France, the Eiffel Tower is a must-visit if you are in Paris.
+Being one of the most iconic landmarks that is synonymous with France, the Eiffel Tower is a must-visit if you are in Paris.

 A. It would take approximately around 2 hours to climb the Eiffel Tower.

-A. Yes, there are lifts that take you to the top of the top of the Eiffel Tower.
+A. Yes, there are lifts that take you to the top of the Eiffel Tower.